bml-research/data_analysis/excel/excel_08_data_analysis.md

 >Note that you can easily create a selection of a whole column by clicking the first cell.
 Then hit `Ctrl` + `Shift` + `Downarrow`.

 Instead of typing or clicking a lot you can assign variable names to selections and store them in memory.
 See [this link](https://support.microsoft.com/en-us/office/create-a-named-range-from-selected-cells-in-an-excel-worksheet-fd8905ed-1130-4cca-9bb0-ad02b7e594fd).
-On the `Formulas` tab, you can click the Name Manager to get an overview of the assigned selections and also rename them.
+Once you assigned a variable name for a range, you can simply type the (short) variable name instead of clicking a lot (or typing a lot).
+On the `Formulas` tab, you can click the Name Manager to get an overview of all the assigned selections and also rename them.

 >When you import csv files using Power Query, Excel will automatically assign a selection name for the whole table.
 You can rename this selection under Formulas > Name Manager.